stephenw6888/github-tutorial-1/README.md

 7. Go to [c9.io](c9.io)
 8. On the top right you will see a gear icon click on it
 9. Go to the SSH key tab and copy and paste your SSH to github make sure it starts with ssh-rsa
-10. Finally add the SSH
+10. Finally add the SSH key

 ---
 ## Repository Setup
+* Open your workspace on cloud 9
+* Open a new terminal
+* Once your new terminal is open you have to follow these steps

+---
+## Repository Steps
+1.

 ---
 ## Workflow & Commands